24 Things You’ve Been Saying Wrong This Whole Time

 What you actually mean: Man-to-man

 You don’t speak Spanish by adding vowels to the end of English words, as a columnist describing father–teenage son relationships seemed to think when he wrote, “Don’t expect long, mano a mano talks.”
 Mano a mano (literally, “hand to hand”) originated with bullfighting and usually refers to a knock-down, drag-out direct confrontation.
+Read up about these common words that even you mispronounce!

 What you actually mean: Fewer